mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 .. code-block:: yaml

-        searchType: currentExtent   # all - lists all features in the table, currentExten - list only the features displayed in the current extent in the table (default)
+        searchType: currentExtent   # [currentExtent | all] currentExtent lists only the features displayed in the current extent in the table (default). all lists all features in the table.
         tableFields:                # definition of the colums to be displayed
             gid: {label: Nr. , width: 20%} # [table column]: {label: [label text], width: [css-definition, like width]}  # Definition of a column
             name: {label: Name , width: 80%}